 - In a seperate bowl, whisk together the wet ingredients: Eggs, Sour Cream, Lemon Juice, Lemon Zest and Canola Oil.

-- Slowly add the wet ingredients to the wet ingredients while whisking.
+- Slowly add the dry ingredients to the wet ingredients while whisking.
 Stir until combined.

 - Genlty fold in the Raspberries (see note 1 if using frozen raspberries), then pour the batter into the muffin cups.

-- Bake for 15 minutes, or until the tip of a knife comes out clean.
+- Bake for 15 to 20 minutes, or until the tip of a knife comes out clean.
 Leave to cool down before eating.